How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Script for how to fire someone for poor performance

-Although general scripts would work well when you’re looking for a professional way to fire someone for poor performance, it’s not a bad idea to be more specific in those instances.
+Although general scripts would work well when looking for a professional way to fire someone for poor performance, it’s not a bad idea to be more specific in those instances.

-For example, you might want to say something like this:
+So, if you’re firing an employee for poor performance, you might want to say something like this:

 “[Name], I’ve called this meeting with you to let you know that we’ll, unfortunately, have to let you go from the company.
 We’ve raised several issues with you regarding your performance.
 You may remember the evaluations we did on [date and time] and [date and time].
 Unfortunately, the results of our assessments showed that, although you’re a diligent worker, you simply aren’t able to meet our [daily/weekly/monthly goals].